LLAMA 2 Paper and Model Deep Dive#

 This depends largely on your interest, I’ll provide some broad suggestions here.

 Deploy your own model locally.
 Aside from the direct novelty of having your own AI agent, you can test out different parameter size models, or change hyperparameters.
-Trying these experiments will help you get a sense of these change the model responses, end to end inference duration, etc.
+Trying these experiments will help you get a sense of how these changes affect the model responses, end-to-end inference duration, etc.

-Try some of the downstream models that use LLAMA 2 as a base, understand how they’re trained how they’re different.
-An example is https://ollama.ai/ which provides an uncensored which model removes the safety guardrails.
+Try some of the downstream models that use LLAMA 2 as a base, understand how they’re trained, how they’re different.
+An example is https://ollama.ai/ which provides an uncensored model that removes the safety guardrails.

 References#